 PCI has continued to refine the Broadband Illinois web site.
 This consumer-friendly interface allows residents of the State to intuitively access the information collected by PCI - it is a portal to actual speed data, and a tool that consumers can use to verify the data provided by broadband providers.
-Since the last submission cycle that ended on April 1, 2012, PCI has included a range of maps not previously available.
 The Broadband Illinois website contains county-level GeoPDFs for each of Illinois's 102 counties, as well as pages for each broadband provider in the State of Illinois.
 These maps can be downloaded and edited using the TerraGo Technologies toolbar, which will be explained in great depth in various parts of this narrative.